lufixSch/auto_llama/README.md

 ### Agents

 There are a few agents implemented currently.
-They are accessible over the `auto_llama_agents` module:
+They are accessible over the `auto_llama.agents` module:

 - code - Agents based around executing code in a sandbox environment (Docker container)
   - CodeExecAgent - Executes code included in the prompt or last chat message